akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “My father—” The King spoke suddenly, his voice low, resonant, commanding silence.

-"My father was mocked as the *Tanner's Grandson* by every noble in Paris.
+"My father was mocked as the *Tanner’s Grandson* by every noble in Paris.
 Did he wait for their blessing?
 No. He carved his kingdom with a sword.
 We are kings because God willed it, not because nobles permitted it."

-Henry's eyes scanned the far wall, unseeing.
+Henry’s eyes scanned the far wall, unseeing.
 "They called me Lackland, for I had not a foot of earth to call mine.
 My father gave me silver and told me to wait.
 I waited while my brothers bled the land dry, and when the moment came, I took what was mine.
 I did not ask for a marriage to buy my way to the throne."

 The hall was still for a moment.
 Men held their tongues.